JohnTrecker/CutesyLocal/README.md

   [X] Fetch and handle data on client side
   [X] Hide API keys
 [ ] Known Bugs
+  [ ] Warning: setState(...): Can only update a mounted or mounting component.
+This usually means you called setState() on an unmounted component.
+This is a no-op.
+Please check the code for the t component.
   [ ] Warning: Failed prop type: Invalid prop `dimmer` supplied to `Modal`.
   [ ] mapbox-gl.js:170 WebGL: INVALID_OPERATION: texSubImage2D: ArrayBufferView not big enough for request
   [ ] truncated viewport height